Orange left arrow graphic.Orange right arrow graphic.

 September

-Enjoy the pristine wilderness of Katherine from the water with a cruise along dramatic Nitmiluk Gorge.
+Enjoypristine wilderness from the water with a cruise along dramatic Nitmiluk Gorge.
 Learn of the ancient Indigenous rock paintings and gain insight into the culture of the traditional owners of Nitmiluk, the Jawoyn people.
 Reboard the Ghan for lunch.
-Take part in a private meeting as the train makes its way through lush, green tropics to arrive in Darwin and disembark.
+Talk: Hepatitis A - a success story in community vaccination by Dr Jo Grey.
+Enjoy afternoon tea on the train, arriving in Darwin in the evening.

 7